Chilling effect: History

 In 1644 John Milton expressed the chilling effect of censorship in Areopagitica:

 For to distrust the judgement and the honesty of one who hath but a common repute in learning and never yet offended, as not to count him fit to print his mind without a tutor or examiner, lest he should drop a schism or something of corruption, is the greatest displeasure and indignity to a free and knowing spirit that can be put upon him.

 The term chilling effect has been in use in the United States since as early as 1950.
 The United States Supreme Court first refers to the "chilling effect" in the context of the United States Constitution in Wieman v.
 Updegraff in 1952.

 It, however, became further used as a legal term when William J. Brennan, a justice of the United States Supreme Court, used it in a judicial decision (Lamont v.
 Postmaster General) which overturned a law requiring a postal patron receiving "communist political propaganda" to specifically authorize the delivery.

 The Lamont case, however, did not center around a law that explicitly stifles free speech.
-The "chilling effect" referred to at the time was a "deterrent effect" on freedom of expression—even when there is no law explicitly prohibiting it.
+The "chilling effect" referred to at the time was a "deterrent effect" on freedom of expression, even when there is no law explicitly prohibiting it.
 However, in general, the term "chilling effect" is also used in reference to laws or actions that may not explicitly prohibit legitimate speech, but rather impose undue burden on speech.

 Usage

 In United States and Canadian law, the term chilling effects refers to the stifling effect that vague or excessively broad laws may have on legitimate speech activity.

-However, the term is also now commonly used outside American legal jargon, such as the chilling effects of high prices or of corrupt police, or of "anticipated aggressive repercussions" (in say, personal relationships).
+However, the term is also now commonly used outside American legal jargon, such as the chilling effects of high prices or of corrupt police, or of "anticipated aggressive repercussions" in, for example, personal relationships.

 A chilling effect is an effect that reduces, suppresses, discourages, delays, or infringes on a person's ability to freely express a view without fear on consequence.

 An example of the "chilling effect" in Canadian case law can be found in Iorfida v.
 MacIntyre in which a party challenged the constitutionality of a criminal law prohibiting the publication of literature depicting illicit drug use.
 The court found that the law had a "chilling effect" on legitimate forms of expression and could stifle political debate on issues such as the legalization of marijuana.
 The court noted that it did not adopt the same "chilling effect" analysis used in American law but considered the chilling effect of the law as a part of its own analysis.

-Donald Trump's conflict with the media has been described as having a chilling effect.
+In the United States, Donald Trump's conflict with the media has been described as having a chilling effect.